bryceandress/bryceandress.github.io/_posts/2016-07-02-Mr-Robot-CTF.md

 wget 192.168.1.168/fsocity.dic
 ```

 Note: Your I.P. will probably be different.

 After that lets look at the much more promising page key-1-of-3.txt.
 Which believe it or not is the first of 3 keys we need to find.
-Browsing to the
+Browsing to that location
-site we get **073403c8a58a1f80d943455fb30724b9**.
-Now that we have that key where do we go from here?
+we get **073403c8a58a1f80d943455fb30724b9**.
+Now that we have our first key where do we go from here?

 Next I decided to fire up DirBuster to take a look around and see what other directories there were and maybe to see if we could figure out what this site was running on.